loading99/Data-Analysis/README.md

 ### Getting Started
 The project only needs jupyter notebook and R environment.
 [CASE_3.pdf](CASE_3.pdf) is full report for this project.
-[project 3merged.pdf](project 3merged.pdf) is full python and R code for this project.
+[project3merged.pdf](project3merged.pdf) is full python and R code for this project.

 ### Prerequisites
 Python 3.7